AlanLuu/lox-go/README.md

         - `list.removeAll(element1, element2, ..., elementN)`, which removes all occurrences of each element passed into this method from the list.
 Returns `true` if an element was removed and `false` otherwise
         - `list.removeAllList(list2)`, which removes all occurrences of each element that are contained in the specified list argument from the list.
 If `list == list2`, removes all elements from the list.
 Returns `true` if an element was removed and `false` otherwise
         - `list.shuffle()`, which shuffles all elements in the list in place
+        - `list.toBuffer()`, which attempts to return a new buffer with the elements from the list.
+If the list contains an element that cannot belong in a buffer, a runtime error is thrown
         - `list.toSet()`, which attempts to return a new set with the elements from the list.
 If the list contains an element that cannot belong in a set, a runtime error is thrown
         - `list.with(index, element)`, which returns a new list that is a copy of the original list with the original element at the specified index replaced with the new element
     - Two lists are compared based on whether they are the same length and for every index `i`, the element from the first list at index `i` is equal to the element from the second list at index `i`
     - Attempting to use an index value larger than the length of the list will cause a runtime error
+- A buffer type is supported in this implementation of Lox, mainly for use in manipulating binary files
+    - Buffers are similar to lists, except they can only contain integers between 0 and 255 inclusive, and attempting to set a buffer element to an invalid value will throw a runtime error
+    - Buffers share the same syntax in regards to getting and setting elements
+    - Buffers share the same methods as lists, except that the usual element restrictions are in place in terms of adding and setting elements, and any shared methods that normally return lists return buffers instead
+        - Notably, the `map` method on buffers throws a runtime error if its callback function ever returns a value that is not an integer or is an integer less than 0 or greater than 255
+    - Besides the methods shared with lists, buffers also have the following methods associated with them:
+        - `buffer.toList()`, which returns a new list with the elements from the buffer
 - Dictionaries are supported in this implementation of Lox
     - Create a dictionary and assign it to a variable: `var dict = {"key": "value"};`
     - Get an element from a dictionary by key: `dict[key]`